vicky002/TheUltimateInternshipGuide/README.md

 	You'll be applying to US based companies so don't forget to add this line.

-I haven't updated my resume since last two month but have a look at it once.
-Ignore objective section it's just a waste of space.
+This is my latest resume (Oct'16), have a look at it once.
+You can use <a href="https://github.com/vicky002/Resume/blob/master/res.cls" target="_blank">cls code</a> to create similar resume.

 <img src="https://raw.githubusercontent.com/vicky002/vicky002.github.io/master/img/Resume.png">